 Httpapi plugins tell Ansible how to interact with a remote device’s HTTP-based API and execute tasks on the device.

 Each plugin represents a particular dialect of API.
 Some are platform-specific (Arista eAPI, Cisco NXAPI), while others might be usable on a variety of platforms (RESTCONF).
+Ansible loads the appropriate httpapi plugin automatically based on the

 You can extend Ansible to support other APIs by dropping a custom plugin into the